-- 2. Allowance for Doubtful Accounts The allowance for doubtful accounts is an estimate of the loss that could be incurred if our customers do not make required payments.
+- 1. Reserve for Returns-The allowances and reserves which are anticipated to be deducted from future invoices are included in accrued liabilities.
+The estimated reserve is based in part on historical returns as a percentage of gross sales.
+The current estimated return rate is 6.5% of gross sales.
+Management estimates that 25.0% of returns received are placed back into inventory, and the estimate for returns is adjusted to reflect the value of the returns placed into inventory.
+Any changes in this accrued liability are recorded as a debit or credit to the reserve for returns and allowances account. - 2.
+Allowance for Doubtful Accounts-The allowance for doubtful accounts is an estimate of the loss that could be incurred if our customers do not make required payments.
 Trade receivables are periodically evaluated by management for collectability based on past credit history with customers and their current financial condition.
 Changes in the estimated collectability of trade receivables are recorded in the results of operations for the period in which the estimate is revised.
 Estimates are made based on specific disputes and additional reserves for bad debt based on the accounts receivable aging ranging from 0.35% for invoices currently due to 2.0% for invoices more than ninety-one days overdue.
 Trade receivables that are deemed uncollectible are offset against the allowance for uncollectible accounts.
 The Company generally does not require collateral for trade receivables. - 3.
-Inventory Obsolescence Reserve Management reviews the inventory records on a monthly basis.
+Inventory Obsolescence Reserve-Management reviews the inventory records on a monthly basis.
 Management deems to be obsolete finished good items that are no longer being sold, and have no possibility of sale within the ensuing twelve months.
 Components and raw materials are deemed to be obsolete if management has no planned usage of those items within the ensuing twelve months.
 In addition, management conducts periodic testing of inventory to make sure that the value reflects the lower of cost or market.
 If the value is below market, a provision is made within the inventory obsolescence reserve.
 This reserve is adjusted monthly, with changes recorded as part of cost of sales in the results of operations.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURE ABOUT MARKET RISK
+OUANTITATIVE AND QUALITATIVE DISCLOSURE ABOUT MARKET RISK

 The Company's financial statements record the Company's investments under the "mark to market" method (i.e., at date-of-statement market value).
-The investments are, categorically listed, in "Common Stock", "Mutual Funds", "Preferred Stock", "Limited Partnership" and "Corporate Obligations."
-All of the Company's portfolio of investments of \$1,423,412 (approximate, as at August 31, 2012) is invested in the "Corporate Obligations", "Common Stock" and "Limited Partnership" categories.
+The investments are, categorically listed, in "Common Stock", "Mutual Funds", "Preferred Stock", "Limited Partnership" and "Corporate Obligations." \$815,189 of the Company's \$5,358,940 portfolio of investments (approximate, as at February 29, 2012) is invested in the "Common Stock" and "Limited Partnership" categories, and approximately \$2,858,597 in the Preferred Stock holdings category.
 The Company invests in various investment securities.
 Investment securities are exposed to various risks such as interest rates, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term.
 The Company does not take positions or engage in transactions in risk-sensitive market instruments in any substantial degree, nor as defined by SEC rules and instructions, however, due to current securities market conditions, the Company cannot ascertain the risk of any future change in the market value of its' investments.